TarunSaranga/Tradebook/README.md

 The cumulative profit is calculated at the end and plotted.

-Analysing the graphs shows that the RBF Kernel provides maximum profits.

 ## DQN

 Before conducting the experiments, the Agent and the Environment are created.